OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:4

-> Uthai the son of Ammihud, the son of Omri, the son of Imri, the son of Bani,
+> Uthai, descendant of Ammihud, Omri, Imri, and Bani,
-> from the sons of Perez, the son of Judah.
+> from the lineage of Perez, son of Judah.

 ---